Vilquid/Email-certificate-authority/README.md

 ## How to sign ?

-1. Create locally your unsinged certificate by running `~/code/generate_cert.sh`.
+1. Create locally your unsigned certificate by running `~/code/generate_cert.sh`.
 2. Run the script `~/code/webapp/submit_csr.py`.
 3. Go on `http://127.0.0.1:5000`
 4. Fill the first form on the web app created by submit_csr.py.
 You will receive an 8-char OTP on the the provided email address.